 I love to sprinkle these walnuts over buddha bowls, salmon, or popcorn.
 They are also delicious enjoyed on their own.
 A healthy serving of walnuts is 1/4 cup or about a palm full.
 A handful of California walnuts is a versatile snack and can satisfy any taste preference, both savory and sweet.
 Visit California Walnuts website for more healthy recipe inspiration!

-- 1 tablespoon soy sauce or tamari if gluten-free
+- 1 tablespoon low-sodium soy sauce (or tamari if gluten-free)

 - 1 tablespoon maple syrup or honey